- Introduction to Oil and Gas

 Introduction to Oil and Gas

-Oil and gas industry in UK is provide benefits to the lives in many ways.
+The oil and gas industry in UK provides benefits to lives in many ways.
 Through its extensive supply chain, it offers employment to thousands of people and also makes a huge contribution to the UK economy.
 The purpose of this report is to analyse the development in the oil and gas sector.
-It demonstrate the ability to evaluate the factors which affects the size and structure of the existing oil and gas industry.
-It also evaluate the impact of rising price of oil.
-At last the report will end in analysing the potential of technological change on the energy retailing industry in the next decade.
+It demonstrates the ability to evaluate the factors that affect the size and structure of the existing oil and gas industry.
+It also evaluates the impact of the rising price of oil.
+At last, the report will end by analyzing the potential of technological change in the energy retailing industry in the next decade.

 Petrol station closures and cutbacks in storage capacity have made Britain more vulnerable to oil supply disruptions

-There could be many reasons why the closures and cutbacks from the petrol stations in the storage capacities have made Britain more defenceless against the oil supply disruptions.
+There could be many reasons why the closures and cutbacks from the petrol stations in the storage capacities have made Britain more defenseless against the oil supply disruptions.
 There is a very high amount of rationalization within the industry.
-Decline in the storage depots and refineries has also reduced the amount of petrol and diesel stocks at the filling stations (Arruda, 2014).
+The decline in the storage depots and refineries has also reduced the amount of petrol and diesel stocks at the filling stations (Arruda, 2014).
 The amount has been reduced by the equivalent of two days demand.
-This also indicates that average time taken by a motorist in reaching to a nearest petrol pump from home has been doubled from five to ten minutes.
-At present the levels of stocks are adequate enough to fulfil the six to eight days of demand but on the other side some operators did not have the enough capacity to save the money (Chalmers Davies and Monti, 2010).
+This also indicates that the average time taken by a motorist in reaching to the nearest petrol pump from home has been doubled from five to ten minutes.
+At present the levels of stocks are adequate to fulfil the six to eight days of demand but on the other side some operators did not have enough capacity to save money (Chalmers Davies and Monti, 2010).

 Due to supermarket interference and rundown in company owned and independent outlets, the total number of petrol sites has slumped to 8700 in 2011 from 37500 in 1970.
 However the rate of closures has slowed in the past six years but the storage capacity decreased by 15pv-20pc during the period of 2001 and 2011.
 Tesco, Asda, Sainsbury and other retailers control around 40pc of the £47bn-a-year petrol and diesel market from just 15pc of sites (Sarwar, 2007).
 It has been estimated that these closures could reduce the stocks to less than six to eight days cover.
 It is expected that firms are hesitant to increase capacity because it would be expensive.
 The independent operators can get little relief due to increasing competition from the supermarkets.
 The new types of contracts offered by suppliers can reduce the margins and can increase the wholesale prices also (Tordo, 2010).
 About 50 supermarket sites have been identified as the potential sites for the petrol forecourts.